jolicode/castor/doc/going-further/wait-for.md

 ### The `wait_for_http_response()` function

-`wait_for_http_response()` function actively waits for a specified URL to return a response assessed using a user-defined `$responseChecker` callback function.
-Allowing for detailed validation of the response content.
+The `wait_for_http_response()` function waits for a specified URL to return a response assessed using a user-defined `$responseChecker` callback function.
+It allows for a detailed validation of the response content.

 Example validating the status code and the response content: